 Domestic Violence: Behaviors used by one person in a relationship to control the other.
 Partners may be dating, living together, married or separated.
 Domestic violence is possible in any relationship regardless of gender, sexual orientation, socioeconomic standing, ethnicity, religion or culture.
 Examples of abuse include, but are not limited to:

 - Keeping a partner from contacting friends or family

 - Sexual assault

 Violence can be criminal and includes physical assault (hitting, pushing, shoving, etc.), sexual abuse (unwanted or forced sexual activity), and stalking.
 Although emotional and psychological abuse may not be considered criminal behaviors, they are forms of abuse and can lead to criminal violence.

 Relationship/Dating Violence: A pattern of abusive behaviors used to exert power and control over a dating partner.
 Every relationship is different, but the things that unhealthy and abusive relationships have in common are issues of power and control.
 Violent words and actions are tools an abusive partner uses to gain and maintain power and control over their partner.
 Any person can experience relationship/dating violence, regardless of gender, sexual orientation, socioeconomic standing, ethnicity, religion or culture.
-It does not discriminate and can happen to anyone in any relationship, whether it’s one that is casual and short-term or serious and monogamous.
+It does not discriminate and can happen to anyone in any relationship, whether it’s one that is casual, short-term, serious, and/or monogamous.

-Sexual Exploitation: Occurs when a student takes non-consensual or abusive sexual advantage of another for his/her own advantage or benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of the other sexual misconduct offenses.
+Sexual Exploitation: Occurs when a student takes non-consensual or abusive sexual advantage of another for their own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of the other sexual misconduct offenses.
 Examples of sexual exploitation include, but are not limited to:

 - Invasion of sexual privacy;